barriosjorge/gmt_docs/src/software_development/isample_example.rst

 Compilation
 -----------

-To compile the code, run gmake:
+To compile the code, run make:

 .. code-block:: bash

    $ cd $GMT_LOCAL/isample_dcs/src
-   $ gmake -j`nproc` install
+   $ make -j`nproc` install

-The executables will be located in `src/build/`.
+The executables will be located in `src/install/bin/`.

 Running the Example
 -------------------